invisilico/DigitalRhythmsProject/README.md

 # TutorialNotebooks
-Digital Experiments to aid online teaching during the pandemic!
+Digital Experiments to aid teaching chronobiology and neurobehaviour experiments ONLINE during the pandemic!